-This time last year, I travelled up to Edinburgh for four out of five days during Freshers’ Week for the Research Methods Course.
-A year on, this is to mark my final trip.
+This time last year, I travelled up to Edinburgh for four of the five days during Freshers’ Week for the Research Methods Course.
+A year on, this marks my final trip.

-I had the maximum 25 library items on loan for most of the second half of the year.
-With 21 still to return, including the Passions of the Renaissance anthology and the Cambridge History of Early Modern English Literature, it was quite a burden to carry up the valley.
+I hadn’t made an easy year of it, and so it continued.
+With 21 library items still to return, including the Passions of the Renaissance anthology and the Cambridge History of Early Modern English Literature, it was a weight to carry up the valley.

 At Edinburgh’s library, books are to be returned on a single window shelf during open hours.
 There was amusement as the pile almost boarded up the window single-handedly.

-It was a strange day; there was no sense of belonging in Edinburgh after all.
-It was quite a shock to see the place awash with students, many new, after the summer of relative tranquility.
+It was a strange day; there was little sense of belonging in Edinburgh after all.
+It was quite a shock to see the place awash with students, many new, after the summer of tranquility.

 In contrast to the peaceful Bristo Square, hundreds of people swarmed aimlessly around the precinct.
 Once up the lofty flights of the David Hume Tower, the corridors of the English Department were also eerily deserted.

-So, farewell to Edinburgh (and the customary mile of George Square, Bristo Square, King George IV Bridge, past The National Library, down the (Good) News Steps and across the bypass into the Station).
+So, anticlimaxes achieved, a farewell to Edinburgh (and the customary mile of George Square, Bristo Square, King George IV Bridge, the National Library, down the News Steps and across the bypass into the station).

 Maybe it was less about people and more a snapshot of experience: a gateway to another future, a bizarre coincidence, and a time memorably forgettable, or forgettably memorable.